 Areas like Cargo at Wapping Wharf in Bristol, show us the way forward, the ability for the retailers of the future to take short-term fairly priced units where they can learn their retailing skills and develop a customer base before moving to larger hopefully high street premises.

-So we feel government and landlords should be encouraged to support more of these retail development areas to develop the retailers of the future, some of whom will be able to scale up and develop into national or potentially international brands.
+We feel government and landlords should be encouraged to support more of these retail development areas to develop the retailers of the future, some of whom will be able to scale up and develop into national or potentially international brands.

 For this project to work we need to look at business rates, this inefficient tax system needs to be overhauled as soon as possible, but business rates should be suspended on these development areas for a period of 3 years while the business is growing and developing, letting the business reinvest money in its growth and creating a firm foundation for its future success.